Looking for Instagrammable places in Singapore?

-I’ve spent five months in Singapore over the past few years since I have family there, and feel like I’ve gotten a pretty good handle on the prettiest, most Insta-worthy spots there are.
+I’ve spent five months in Singapore over the past few years since I have family there, and feel like I’ve gotten a pretty good handle on the prettiest, most Instagram worthy places in Singapore.

-Some spots are trickier than others to find, so under each location, I share tips and what you should expect!
+Some Singapore Instagram spots are trickier than others to find, so under each location, I share tips and what you should expect!

 Without further ado, here are the 40 most Instagrammable places in Singapore!